-Care: Lead, mentor, and grow informal emotional support and solidarity-reinforcing group formats, which have proliferated among youth organizations and others globally in the form of "climate cafes," resilience circles, actions circles, etc. These groups will have the potential to adopt more formal and care-focused, task-shared counseling and mental health promotion methods.
+Care: Lead, mentor, and grow informal emotional support and solidarity-reinforcing group formats, which have proliferated among youth organizations and others globally in the form of "climate cafes," resilience circles, actions circles, etc. These group will have the potential to adopt more formal and care-focused, task-shared counseling and mental health promotion methods.
 An initial, ready opportunity will be supports to adopt the FoN Climate Café model.

 Change: Advocate for, and/or organize initiatives at a policy or programmatic level that advance or incorporate wider adoption of the tasks of care and change and their path to scale, as described in the Roadmap.
-This could include support in adopting instrumental change management practices and participate in formal sustainability leadership coaching.
+This could include support in adopting instrumental change management practices and sustainability leadership.

 - Force of Nature (UK) and Sustyvibes (Nigeria): Advise on content, design, and toolkit creation and learning support.
-These are youth-led organizations focusing on multi-modal efforts to incorporate emotional support as part of action and solidarity networks for climate response and sustainability, including climate café approaches. - Project Inside Out- Offer Hub members innovative leadership coaching in sustainability leadership with a psychological lens. - Billion Minds Project/COP2: Facilitate, track, coach, and convene operations for GSC Hubs to succeed as COP2 Ambassadors in collaboration with the COP2 network and partners and other aligned organizations of the Race to Resilience campaign. - WEF: (Lead Anchor i) Coordinate engagement, ii) help to advocate and identify potential resources and allies for the adoption and growth of these roles as a part of the GSC, iii) Manage initial toolkit creation
+These are youth-led organizations focusing on multi-modal efforts to incorporate emotional support as part of action and solidarity networks for climate response and sustainability, including climate café approaches.
+Force of Nature will also contribute to a direct coaching and learning Resource Center. - Billion Minds Project/COP2: Facilitate, track, coach, and convene operations for GSC Hubs to succeed as COP2 Ambassadors in collaboration with the COP2 network and partners of the Race to Resilience. - WEF/Accenture: (Lead Anchor i) Coordinate engagement, ii) help to advocate and identify potential resources and allies for the adoption and growth of these roles as a part of the GSC. iii) Manage initial toolkit creation

-- Projects / Climate Café groups launched, people reached. - Network mapping to capture and intentionally grow the multiplier effect of GSC efforts to widen adoption of the work of psychological resilience in GSC localities.
+- Projects / Climate Café groups launched, people reached. - Network mapping to capture and intentionally grow the catalytic value of GSC efforts to wider systems change and political and communal adoption of the work of psychological resilience in GSC localities.